xytrux/YouTube-Music-Downloader-Script/README.md

 ---

-### Linux Bash
+### **Linux Bash**

-1. Open a terminal or right-click → "Run in Terminal" in the folder containing the script.
+1. Open a terminal or right-click → "Run in Terminal" in the folder with the script.
-2. Make it executable (first time only):
+2. Make the script executable (first time only):

    ```bash
    chmod +x ytmusic-dl.sh